-In order to market custirsen, we and Teva must, among other things, complete ongoing clinical trials, including Phase 3 or registration clinical trials, to demonstrate safety and efficacy.
-We have an ongoing registration trial with custirsen in patients with CRPC, referred to as the SYNERGY trial.
-In April 2014, we announced that top-line survival results indicated that the addition of custirsen to standard first-line docetaxel/prednisone therapy did not meet the primary endpoint of a statistically significant improvement in overall survival in men with metastatic CRPC, compared to docetaxel/prednisone alone.
-A thorough analysis of the data is underway.
-Based on this analysis, we may decide not to continue to advance the development and commercialization of custirsen or Teva may decide to terminate our collaboration agreement, either of which would harm or prevent the commercialization of this product candidate.
+In order to market custirsen, we must, among other things, complete ongoing clinical trials, including phase 3 or registration clinical trials, to demonstrate safety and efficacy.
+In April 2014, we announced that top-line survival results from our phase 3 SYNERGY trial indicated that the addition of custirsen to standard first-line docetaxel/prednisone therapy did not meet the primary endpoint of a statistically significant improvement in overall survival in men with metastatic CRPC, compared to docetaxel/prednisone alone.
+We may decide not to continue to advance the development and commercialization of custirsen, which would harm or prevent the commercialization of this product candidate.
 The failure to further develop and eventually commercialize custirsen could have a material adverse effect on our business and financial condition.